gabriellllo/devopsproj/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+In this project it is demonstrated how to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+We start from a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features.
+More info about the data, which was initially taken from Kaggle, can be found on [the data source site](https://www.kaggle.com/c/boston-housing).

+The predictions of the model are served through a Python flask app implemented in the file `app.py`, that responds to API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it, i.e. `python3 -m venv ~/.devops && source ~/.devops/bin/activate`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`